bazelbuild/bazelisk/README.md

 If you want to create a fork with your own releases, you have to follow the naming conventions that we use in `bazelbuild/bazel` for the binary file names.
 The URL format looks like `https://github.com/<FORK>/bazel/releases/download/<VERSION>/<FILENAME>`.

+You can also override the URL by setting the environment variable `$BAZELISK_BASE_URL`.
+Bazelisk will then append `/<VERSION>/<FILENAME>` to the base URL instead of using the official release server.

 Bazelisk currently understands the following formats for version labels:
 - `latest` means the latest stable version of Bazel as released on GitHub.
   Previous releases can be specified via `latest-1`, `latest-2` etc.